We are committed to minimizing our environmental impact and working to preserve the natural areas surrounding our operations.

 The improved environmental management system has led to a significant reduction in environmental impact charges in excess of the standard rate.

-Amount of payment for negative impact on the environment for 2017-2019, $ thousand
+Amount of payment for negative impact on the environment, $ thousand

 Managing air pollution is vital to ensuring the health of our employees, the general public and the natural environment in the areas where we operate.